 3.4.
 ACA & Subscriber Certificate Renewals

 ACA & Subscriber Certificate Renewals (also referred to as rekeying) consists of issuing a new certificate with a new key pair, validity period, and serial number while retaining all other information in the original certificate including the subject.
-Certificate renewals reusing the same key pair are considered an insecure practice and increases the size of CRL’s and thus is not allowed under this standard.
+Certificate renewals reusing the same key pair are allowed under this standard only at the rudimentary assurance level.

 3.4.1.
 Circumstance of Certificate Renewal